Server Side JavaScript Building Guide

 const booksRouter = require('./routes/books');

-Mount usersRouter to the '/api' path and mount booksRouter to the '/books' path:
+Then I will mount usersRouter to the '/api' path and mount booksRouter to the '/books' path:

 // Routes